jerrymhuang/jerrymhuang/README.md

-### Hi, I am Jerry. 👋
+### Hi, I am Jerry (he/him). 👋

 🔭 Currently transitioning to be a Postdoctoral Researcher in Cognitive Science at Rensselaer Polytechnic Institute (RPI).

 🎓 Graduating in May 2025 with a PhD in Architectural Sciences, also at RPI.

-✨ Interested in Computational Cognitive Modeling, Simulation-Based Inference, and Bayesian Machine Learning.
+✨ Primary research interest: Computational Cognitive Modeling, Simulation-Based Inference, and Bayesian Machine Learning.

-🌱 A multimedia artist and technologist, I lead the creative technology group [Iris Collective](https://github.com/iris-collective).
+🌱 I also lead the [Iris Collective](https://github.com/iris-collective), a creative research group for intelligent built environment.

 📫 If you are interested in collaboration or hiring me as a tenure-tracked faculty member, please contact me by [mail](aca.jerryh@gmail.com).